sahildari/secure-coding-examples/Privacy Violation - Heap Inspection/README.md

 There is no guarantee as to when garbage collection will take place.
 In the event of an application crash, a memory dump might reveal sensitive data, making it accessible to anyone inspecting the heap before garbage collection occurs.

+You can use this repo as a reference to mitigate the Privacy violation Heap Inspection issue [CWE-244](https://cwe.mitre.org/data/definitions/244.html)

 ## :warning: Important NOTE

 ___Never hardcode passwords or sensitive information in your code___.
 Use secret managers or vaults to securely store passwords and other sensitive data.